michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 + **In-Memory Combiner**: instead of emitting 1 for each encountered word, the map method (partially) aggregates the ones and emits the result for each word
 + **Combiner**: the same as In-Memory Combiner but using the MapReduce Combiner class

+### Remember the methodology!
+As a reminder of what discussed in [setting up your work environment][setup], recall the work methodology we adopt throughout the laboratories:

+- Code on your **local machine**
+- Push changes to your repository on **GitLab**
+- Package your job on the **gateway machine**, using your groupXY account
+- Submit your job from the **gateway machine**
+- Use your browser to inspect logs about your jobs and the system

 ### Instructions